 Food safety and nutrition

-It is widely agreed in scientific studies that organic crops have fewer pesticide residues (both detected amounts and frequencies) than conventional.
-Although some researchers argued that the difference is not risk significance, and most conventional samples meet FDA allowance (only 1-3% violence, according to FDA report in 2000).
-Above study rings the alarm loudly, so choosing the organic food when you can afford is recommended.
+Scientific studies widely agree that organic crops have fewer pesticide residues (both detected amounts and frequencies) than conventional.
+Although some researchers argued that the difference is not significant, and most conventional samples meet FDA allowance (only 1-3% violence, according to FDA report in 2000).
+The above study rings the alarm loudly, so choosing organic food when you can afford it is recommended.

-Organic fertilizers used in the organic crop production provide more complex and complete nutrition matrix than the synthetic fertilizers.
-Hence, the organic plant foods provide higher levels of key nutrients.
+Organic fertilizers used in organic crop production provide a more complex and complete nutrition matrix than synthetic fertilizers.
+Hence, organic plant foods provide higher levels of key nutrients.

 In addition, organic means non-GMO, which is a safe choice since no complete long-term testing has been conducted on humans.

 Implanted hormones are not associated with male fertility